-Employee recognition has been shown to drive engagement, productivity, and retention.
-However, its impact is often underestimated because it’s rarely measured against concrete HR data.
+While recognition and feedback influence engagement, productivity, and retention, their impact is often overlooked because they are rarely measured alongside core HR data.

-This article explores which HR metrics matter most, how they connect to recognition programs, and how HR teams can use data to build stronger, more people-centered organizations.
+This article explores the HR metrics that matter most, how they connect to performance systems, and how HR teams can use data to strengthen alignment, execution, and workforce outcomes.

 HR metrics are not just numbers for reporting; they are strategic indicators that guide decision-making.
 They help HR leaders answer big questions: